Tornado outbreak of March 21–23, 2022: Gretna–Arabi–New Orleans East, Louisiana

 Continuing to the north-northeast at high-end EF2 strength, it then crossed into residential areas north of Judge Perez Drive (LA 39).
 Homes in this area had roofs and exterior walls torn off, and some were shifted off of their foundations.
 The tornado intensified further as it crossed Patricia Street into the St. Claude Heights neighborhood in northern Arabi.
-It reached its peak strength at this location as it moved along Rose Street and Benjamin Street, where multiple houses had major structural damage or were destroyed, and one well-built home that was extensively anchored with foundation straps was torn from its block foundation; it was pushed 50 yd away and rotated 90 degrees, although the house itself remained mostly intact.
+It reached its peak strength at this location as it moved along Rose Street and Benjamin Street, where multiple houses had major structural damage or were destroyed.
+One well-built home that was extensively anchored with foundation straps was torn from its block foundation; it was pushed 50 yd away and rotated 90 degrees, although the house itself remained mostly intact.
 Two other nearby homes were completely leveled and swept away, one of which was reduced to a bare foundation slab.
 However, due to construction quality, a rating above EF3 was not assigned.
-As a result, damage in this area received a higher-end EF3 rating, with winds estimated at 160 mph.
+As a result, damage in this area received a high-end EF3 rating, with winds estimated at 160 mph.
 Numerous other houses in this area had total roof and exterior wall loss, with only interior rooms left intact.
 Homes that were farther away from the center of the damage path suffered considerable roof and siding damage, and many had their windows blown out.

 The tornado momentarily weakened back to EF2 strength within the vicinity of Sidney Street, and dozens of homes suffered partial to total roof loss along this segment of the path.
 At least one house had partial exterior wall loss, and another residence was shifted off of its foundation.
 A large RV was tossed and flipped over, and power poles were snapped as well.
 Just north of here, the tornado reached EF3 strength for a second time, and multiple houses had their roofs torn off and exterior walls collapsed.
-A couple of poorly-anchored homes built on raised pier foundations were swept completely away, and debris was scattered throughout the neighborhood.
+A couple of poorly anchored homes built on raised pier foundations were swept completely away, and debris was scattered throughout the neighborhood.
 The lone fatality from the tornado occurred in this area when a pickup truck was thrown against a tree, killing the driver.
 Some metal truss electrical transmission towers were significantly damaged along the bank of the Florida Canal as the tornado exited Arabi.
 The tornado weakened substantially as it moved back into Orleans Parish across Bayou Bienvenue and the Gulf Intracoastal Waterway, again causing minor damage consistent with an EF0 rating.
 Minor damage continued as the tornado crossed Almonaster Avenue into New Orleans East.
 A metal building sustained damage to its exterior, and some metal shipping containers were rolled into wooden power poles, snapping them in half.
 Several fences, trees, and tree limbs were downed, and more homes sustained mainly minor roof, siding, and garage door damage in the area of Read Boulevard, Chef Menteur Highway (US 90), Prentiss Avenue, and Coronado Drive before the tornado dissipated at 7:38 p.m.
 CDT (00:38 UTC) near Dwyer Road at Joe W. Brown Memorial Park, south of I-10.

 The tornado traveled 11.45 mi and reached a maximum path width of 320 yd.
 In addition to the fatality, at least two people were injured.
-As a high-end EF3, this tornado was the strongest ever on record to hit the New Orleans metropolitan area.
+As a high-end EF3, this tornado was the strongest ever on record to hit the New Orleans metropolitan area, with winds of up to 160 mph.
 An EF2 tornado would strike Gretna and Arabi just nine months later on December 14, 2022.
 Unlike this tornado, that tornado would cause significant damage in both communities.
-Six people were injured.
+In that tornado, six people were injured.